digitalearthafrica/deafrica-training-workshop/docs/index.rst

 Latest Updates
 --------------
  - **29/09/2021:** The Water Observations from Space (WOfS) dataset used in `Session 6 <./session_6/index.rst>`_ can now be accessed by its new product name ``wofs_ls``.
 The session content and demonstration notebook have been updated.
 The deprecated product ``ga_ls8c_wofs_2`` will slowly be phased out.
- - **09/08/2021:** *Postponed.* Training at Digital Earth Africa is moving!
-We will be migrating to our new learning platform soon.
-For now, this **will not impact** any new or current participants in the self-paced course.
-Certification is still available for participants who successfully complete all quizzes.
-Please check back here for dates and further information as it is released.
  - **01/06/2021:** Digital Earth Africa Landsat datasets have been upgraded to USGS Collection 2.
 Datacube names have been updated to ``ls5_sr``, ``ls7_sr`` and ``ls8_sr``.
 Deprecated naming conventions such as ``ls8_usgs_sr_scene`` will no longer work.
 Additionally, the ``deafrica_tools`` package has replaced the deprecated ``sys.path.append('../Scripts')`` file import.
  - **21/01/2021:** `Virtual live sessions <./Events.ipynb>`_ run by our course convenors have resumed for 2021.
 We encourage all current and past course participants to join in.
  - **15/12/2020:** If you have completed any or all sections of the Digital Earth Africa training course, complete our `participant survey <https://forms.gle/QSuoFWXuevyKTgVZ7>`_.